kwasett/skifree/README.md

 And don't think you have to stop there.
 If you're having fun with this and have the time, feel free to add anything else you want and show us what you can do!

-We are looking forward to see what you come up with!
+We are looking forward to see what you come up with! nice